+Editor’s Note: The definition of "a=inactive" SDP attribute for data channel media will be provided in a separate sub-clause.

 6.2.10.3 Generating SDP answer

 An answering DCMTSI client in terminal may accept an SDP offer with data channel as described by [172] [184].